 With its roots in a five-county region of northwest Missouri, Missouri Western State University has proudly served the higher education needs of its constituencies since 1915.
-Originally founded as St. Joseph Junior College, Western was transformed into a four-year college in 1969 and became a full member of the State of Missouri system in 1977.
+Originally founded as St. Joseph Junior College, Missouri Western was transformed into a four-year college in 1969 and became a full member of the State of Missouri system in 1977.
 In 2005, it was designated a university.
-Today, more than 190 faculty members teach in technologically up-to-date instructional facilities, and excellent recreational facilities are complemented by a beautifully landscaped campus.
-Enrollment is approximately 6300 students.
+Today, more than 180 faculty members teach in technologically up-to-date instructional facilities, and excellent recreational facilities are complemented by a beautifully landscaped campus.
+Enrollment is approximately 6,100 students.

-Western is a four-year, state-supported institution providing a variety of degree programs through the Craig School of Business, the college of liberal arts and sciences, and the college of professional studies.
+Missouri Western is a four-year, state-supported institution providing a variety of degree programs through the college of liberal arts and sciences, and the college of professional studies, and the Craig School of Business.
 The university is authorized under Missouri statutes to offer professional master's degrees, four-year baccalaureate programs, two-year associate degrees, pre-professional transfer programs and one-year certificates.
 In addition, the university offers continuing education courses, seminars, conferences and workshops suited to the needs of the community and serving groups throughout the nation.